-TrustFactory CAs will issue client end entity certificates as described in the Issuing CA CPS.
-RAs shall authenticate individuals using criteria, specified in the CPS, that depends upon the type of Client Certificate and level of assurance required.
+TrustFactory CAs will issue client end entity certificates as described in the applicable Issuing CA CPS.
+In the case where an external RA is involved, RAs shall authenticate individuals using criteria, specified in the CPS that depends upon the type of Client Certificate and level of assurance required.

-3.2.3.1 Local Registration Authority Authentication
+3.2.3.1 Enterprise Registration Authority Authentication

-For enterprise or managed services accounts where a Local Registration Authority (LRA) has been deployed, TrustFactory Issuing CAs and RAs may set authenticated organizational details in the form of an Organization Certificate Profile.
-Suitably authenticated account administrators acting in the capacity of a Local Registration Authority must authenticate individuals affiliated with the organization and issue Certificates based on the Organization Certificate Profile.
+For enterprise or managed services accounts where an Enterprise Registration Authority has been deployed, TrustFactory Issuing CAs and RAs may set authenticated organizational details in the form of an Organization Certificate Profile.
+Suitably authenticated account administrators acting in the capacity of an Enterprise Registration Authority must authenticate individuals affiliated with the organization and issue Certificates based on the Organization Certificate Profile.